mysqljs/mysql/Readme.md

 * TIME (could be mapped to Date, but what date would be set?)
 * GEOMETRY (never used those, get in touch if you do)

-If you would like to disable the type casting, you can do so on the connection
+It is not recommended (and may go away / change in the future) to disable type casting, but you can currently do so on either the connection:
-level:

 ```js
 var connection = require('mysql').createConnection({typeCast: false});